-positive notion, it sometimes has are shared. negative connotations.
-Cost-cutting and fewer resources to do as much as or more than before, may create concerns about jobs and workforce well-being.
-UK's productivity problem is a problem and co-ordinate with businesses and productivity efforts, which often arise in with the ultimate goals of well-being and the short-term, need to be well-managed workers, in implementing and executing by policy makers and business leaders, productivity will fail. and be outweighed by long-term gains.
+While productivity is primarily a positive notion, it sometimes has negative connotations.
+Cost-cutting and efficiency drives, which focus on using fewer resources to do as much as or more than before, may create concerns about jobs and workforce well-being.
+They may involve the depletion of other resources, including nature and the environment.
+And they can reduce the quality of the outputs.

-They may involve the depletion of of governance and policy too.
-The other resources, including nature and the environment.
-And they can reduce the benefits.
-Improving productivity is for
+Such negative effects from productivity efforts, which often arise in the short-term, need to be well-managed by policy makers and business leaders, and be outweighed by long-term gains.